alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/retrievals.md

 ---
 title: Getting Data
-description: Learn how Alumnium retrieves data from web pages with AI.
+description: Learn how Alumnium retrieves data from applications with AI.
 Ensure test accuracy by checking the data directly.
 ---

-Alumnium can retrieve data from a web page when you instruct it to **get** something.
-It analyzes the current information on the web page, optionally including a screenshot, and extracts the appropriate data.
+Alumnium can retrieve data from an application when you instruct it to **get** something.
+It analyzes the current information on the mobile or web application, optionally including a screenshot, and extracts the appropriate data.

 For example, after creating and completing tasks in the To-Do application, you might want to get the number of pending tasks: